 Site to Site VPN

-How to use Firewalla VPN Client?
+How do I use Firewalla VPN Client?

 Step 1: Create a VPN connection

-Step 2: Select Devices to Apply
+Step 2: Select Devices

-- If you are using Simple mode, you need to manually join your devices to the Firewalla overlay network.
+- If you use Simple mode, you must manually join your devices to the Firewalla overlay network.
 This is done by assigning a static IP address to the device.
 Here is a tutorial on how to join the overlay network in Simple mode.

 Step 3: Connect to VPN